What it means

 - Better operator view

-- Channel spend has to reach the SOM, not the TAM; reaching unreachable buyers is paid waste.
+- Channel spend has to reach the SOM, not the TAM; reaching buyers you cannot serve is paid waste.